Copstud3/post-it-app/README.md

 # Post-it App

 A simple social media API built with Node.js, TypeScript, Express, and Prisma.
 Features include user management, posts, and comments with soft-delete functionality.
+It was containerized using Docker for consistent development and deployment.

 ## Features